f4exb/sdrangel/plugins/feature/map/readme.md

 Icons made by Google from Flaticon https://www.flaticon.com World icons created by turkkub from Flaticon https://www.flaticon.com

-3D models are by various artists under a variety of liceneses.
+3D models are by various artists under a variety of licenses.
 See: https://github.com/srcejon/sdrangel-3d-models

 <h2>Creating 3D Models</h2>